FIN-034: Accounting Requirements for Equipment Assets

-- Disposition of Equiment
+- Disposition of Equipment

 Equipment Trust Fund (ETF):

 Funds that are provided by the Commonwealth of Virginia and managed by the State Council for Higher Education of Virginia (SCHEV) for purchasing new or upgrading obsolete equipment used for instruction and research.
-The threshold for ETF equipment to be capitalized is $500.

 Government–Furnished Equipment (GFE):